payne911/SR-ResCNN-Keras/README.md

 The images used were, of course, never revealed to the network during training.

 I am currently collecting samples coming from the more recent model that was trained using the DIV2K dataset.
+More examples of results can be [found here](https://github.com/payne911/SR-ResCNN-Keras-/tree/master/pictures).

 ### [DIV2K dataset](http://www.vision.ee.ethz.ch/~timofter/publications/Agustsson-CVPRW-2017.pdf)
 You can download it [here](https://cv.snu.ac.kr/research/EDSR/DIV2K.tar) (7.1GB).